miguelcb84/gsibot-client/README.md

 * **url**: This is an optional parameter that provides a related url in case the response makes reference to a document.
 It may be a webpage, an image, a document, etc.
 * **askFeedback**: A boolean field used to instruct the user to show a feedback form about the last interaction.
 This was included to avoid massive feedback enqueries e.g. after a "hi" "hello" interaction there is no need to gather feedback.
 Default is false.

+A response may also contain a set of dialog fields.
+Each `dialog` object represents a utterance (which will end-up being different bubbles in the client interface)

 An example of response in json format would be: